-The Kingsmead School is a pupil referral unit that forms part of a larger integrated provision for students with behavioural, emotional and social difficulties and includes a special school.
-Students from the units are taught alongside those from the special school.
+Kingsmead School is a small special school that forms part of a larger integrated provision for students with behavioural, emotional and social difficulties and includes a pupil referral unit.
+Students from the school are taught alongside those from the pupil referral unit.
 The two provisions share the same senior leadership team, governing body, teaching staff and administrative team.
 The school has seven different sites within the City of Derby.
-At the time of this inspection the pupil referral unit had 128 secondary age pupils on roll.
-Over three quarters of students are boys.
-A third of students are from minority ethnic groups.
-Around 15% of students speak English as an additional language.
-Over three quarters of students are eligible for pupil premium, government funding to support disadvantaged students and those looked after by the local authority.
+At the time of this inspection the school had

+45 secondary age pupils on roll.
+Almost 90% of students are boys.
+A quarter of students are from minority ethnic groups.
+Around 4% of students speak English as an additional language.
+Most students are eligible for pupil premium, government funding to support disadvantaged students and those looked after by the local authority.
 Around 9% of students are looked after by the state.